CoffeeMakesMorningsBetter/weatherapp/README.md

 ## Future Add On's
 - Google Maps (would have added if google still gave out free API keys to google maps without a credit card)
+- Create a seperate branch with a [redux](https://redux.js.org/) version